OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-03.md

 ## 2 Thessalonians 3:1

-Finally, brothers and sisters, pray for us that the word of the Lord will spread rapidly and be glorified, just as it was also with you;
+Finally, dear friends, pray for us that the word of the Lord may spread swiftly and be honoured, just as it was with you;

 ## 2 Thessalonians 3:2